madicen/jj-tui/README.md

 ## Features

 - **Visual Commit Graph**: Navigate and visualize your commit history with tree structure
+- **Split-Pane View**: Graph and changed files in separate scrollable panes with click-to-focus
 - **Changed Files View**: See files modified in the selected commit with a nested folder structure
 - **Keyboard & Mouse Support**: Full keyboard navigation with zone-based mouse support for clickable UI elements
 - **GitHub Integration**: Create and manage GitHub Pull Requests directly from the TUI
+- **GitHub Device Flow**: Login to GitHub via browser - no token copying required
 - **Ticket Integration**: View assigned tickets from Jira or Codecks and create branches with auto-populated names
 - **Commit Management**: Edit, squash, describe, abandon, rebase, and manage commits with simple key presses
+- **New Commits from Immutable Parents**: Create new commits based on `main` or other immutable commits
 - **Bookmark Management**: Create, move, and delete bookmarks on commits
 - **Immutable Commit Detection**: Automatically detects and protects immutable commits (pushed to remote)
+- **Repository Cleanup Tools**: Abandon old commits, delete all bookmarks, track remote branches
+- **Auto-Initialize**: Prompt to run `jj git init` when opening a non-jj repository
 - **Real-time Updates**: Auto-refresh repository state and see changes immediately
 - **Modern UI**: Beautiful styling with colors, borders, and responsive layouts